GSchoning/SigNullEM/README.md

-# ProbEM: Stochastic Airborne Electromagnetic Inversion
+# SignalEM: Stochastic Airborne Electromagnetic Inversion

-**ProbEM** is a Python-based framework for the inversion of Airborne Electromagnetic (AEM) data.
+**SignalEM** is a Python-based framework for the inversion of Airborne Electromagnetic (AEM) data.
 It is built upon the comprehensive simulation and inversion framework provided by **SimPEG** (Heagy et al., 2017) to provide both deterministic and stochastic interpretation of subsurface electrical conductivity.

 The core of the repository is the **Randomized Maximum Likelihood (RML)** method, which acts as a "signal discovery device" to reveal sharp stratigraphic features and connectivity often smoothed out by conventional regularized inversions.